 Instructions

-- Peel, core and cut apples in approximately ½ inch slices.
+- Peel, core and cut apples into approximately ¼-inch slices.

-- Roll out the cold pie dough on a lightly floured surface and have a ready a large piece of parchment paper and a baking sheet.
+- Roll out the cold pie dough on a lightly floured surface and have two large pieces of parchment paper and a baking sheet ready.

 - Halfway through rolling, transfer the pie crust circle to the paper and continue rolling until ¼ to ⅛ inch thick.

-- Mix cinnamon and sugar in a small bowl and cut the cold butter into small pieces.
+- Mix apple slices with cinnamon and sugar in a small bowl and combine lightly, until the apples are coated but be careful not to break them.

-- Leaving about 2-inch border (up to 3 inches top) of dough on the outer edge, put the apple slices over the dough making concentric circles until the surface is covered.
+- Leaving about 2-inch border (up to 3 inches top) of dough on the outer edge, put the apple slices over the dough, making mounds or concentric circles until the surface is covered.
+If the apples released liquid, strain it before using the apples.
+Don't discard it.

-- Lift the sides of the plain dough inward, covering part of the apples and leaving the center exposed.
+- Lift the sides of the dough inward, covering part of the apples and exposing the center.

-- Mix the egg with a tablespoon of water and brush the folded edges.
-Sprinkle with some extra sugar.
+- Mix the egg with a tablespoon of water and brush the folded edges with a pastry brush.
+Sprinkle with some extra brown sugar.

 - Bake immediately for about 40 minutes, until the apples are soft and the crust is golden and fully baked.

-- Let cool on a wire rack for about 10 minutes and carefully lift it, transferring the the cooling rack to cool down more.
+- Let cool on a wire rack for about 10 minutes and carefully lift it, transferring the paper to the cooling rack to cool down more.

-- Serve warm with some caramel sauce and sliced almonds, and with a dollop of ice cream or whipped cream.
+- Serve warm with caramel sauce or dulce de leche and a dollop of ice cream or whipped cream.

 Notes